bakins/stoker-monitor/README.md

 ## TODO

-* parse and expose blower status
-* map probe id to a "friendly" name
+* map probe id to a "friendly" name. the json output includes it, but we need to sanitize it

 ## Compatibility